Anti Fatigue Mat

 Easy to clean Essential in healthcare and public-facing spaces.

 Avoid cheap foam mats — they flatten quickly and offer little real benefit.
+For a complete checklist, read 7 Key Features to Look For in an Anti-Fatigue Mat.

-Do Anti Fatigue Mats Replace Good Footwear?
+Do Anti-Fatigue Mats Replace Good Footwear?

 No — but they complement it beautifully.